-Excluding Testimony in an Arizona Child Custody Case
+Excluding Testimony in an AZ Child Custody Case | Hildebrand Law, PC

 Facts and Procedure

 Mrs. Hays filed for divorce from Mr. Hays.
-The couple had a five-year-old daughter and the child custody dispute was bitter.
-The court appointed a psychologist, Dr. Moran, to perform a custody evaluation.
+The couple had a five-year-old daughter, and the child custody dispute was bitter.
+The court-appointed a psychologist, Dr. Moran, to perform a custody evaluation.

 Mrs. Dutton told Mrs. Hays that Daughter would be better off with a female therapist.
-Therefore, Mrs. Hays moved for reconsideration of the appointment of Dr. Yee.
+Therefore, Mrs. Hays moved for a reconsideration of the appointment of Dr. Yee.
 Mrs. Dutton recommended Mrs. Livingston, whom she called “one of the finest therapists in Maricopa County.”
 The court denied her motion.

 Despite the court’s ruling, Mrs. Hays began taking the child to Mrs. Livingston for counseling, not Dr. Yee.
 When Mr. Hays found out, he moved for sanctions against Mrs. Hays.
 Everyone agreed that it would not be in the daughter’s best interest to change counselors.
 For that reason, Mr. Hays did not request that the court order Mrs. Hays to take the daughter to Dr. Yee.